What Is Invoice Factoring? How Does It Work?

 To give you a better understanding of how invoice factoring works, let’s imagine you own a clothing store that sells large quantities of T-shirts to other companies.

-1. Complete sale and issue invoice: You sell $100,000 worth of t-shirts and invoice your customer with a due date in 60 days.
-If you wait 60 days for repayment, your business could be left with a cash flow shortage, threatening the well-being of your operation.
+1. Complete sale and issue invoice: You sell $100,000 worth of T-shirts and invoice your customer with a due date in 60 days.
+If you wait 60 days for repayment, your business could face a cash flow shortage, threatening the well-being of your operation.
 So, you decide to look into options to help manage cash flow.

 2. Explore your options: You could use an online business loan or a credit card to get cash quickly.
-But your customers are reliable and pay invoices in a timely manner, so invoice factoring is a suitable option.
+Because your customers are reliable and pay invoices in a timely manner, invoice factoring is also a suitable option.

-3. Sell to a factoring company: You sell the $100,000 invoice to a factoring company and agree to pay a flat factoring fee (sometimes called a factoring rate) of 5% of the invoice value per month.
+3. Sell to a factoring company: You sell the $100,000 invoice to a factoring company and agree to pay a factoring fee (sometimes called a factoring rate) of 5% of the invoice value per month.
+This is the factoring company’s compensation for handling the account receivable.
 Within 24 hours, the factoring company provides you with 80% of the invoice amount.
 You now have $80,000 to supplement cash flow and regular business operations.

 80% of $100,000 = $80,000